GretaPuraVida/cartodb-install-centos7.x/README.md

 ######Start with the Centos 7.x Core
-From the first step use `sudo su` to change to root and `yum update` to upgrade your CentOS system software to the latest version.
+From the first step use `sudo su` to change to root and `yum -y update` to upgrade your CentOS system software to the latest version.

 ######System locales
 Installations assume you use UTF8.
 You can set the locale by doing this: